 Software for testing, by computer simulation, various approaches to mapping QTLs in a backcross experiment.
 This was written for the manuscript Broman and Speed (2002) A model selection approach for the identication of quantitative trait loci in experimental crosses.
 J Roy Stat Soc B 64:641-656.
 Also see the R/qtl package.

 Version 0.67 (24 August 2000) Software for verifying relationships between all pairs of individuals in a linkage study, using the approach of Boehnke and Cox (Am J Hum Genet, 61:423-429, 1997), with the modification described by Broman and Weber (Am J Hum Genet 63:1563-1564, 1998), to allow for the presence of genotyping errors.
 We look only at the relationships MZ twins, parent/offspring, fullsibs, halfsibs and unrelated.

 Note: I am no longer actively developing this software.
 You may wish to check out Mary Sara McPeek and Lei Sun’s program PREST.
 It has a similar aim, and calculates a more extensive set of statistics, includes measures of statistical significance, and also looks at avuncular and first cousin relationships.
-Other alternatives include the programs Borel, Relpair, Relative, Reltype and Siberror.
-Go to the Rockefeller software list to find these programs.
+Other alternatives include the programs Relpair and KING.

 The input/output for my program is rather crude.
 If you use the software, please reference the above papers in any publications.

 A perl script for converting data from linkage format to that used by RelCheck is included with the software.